-- 1. Does it provide the required volume of capacity in the right location?
-If a solution can't provide sufficient customer capacity by itself, we will consider whether it can in combination with another solution. - 2.
-Is it deliverable in the timescales required by customers?
-For example, a lengthy planning permission process may mean a particular solution cannot be delivered in the timescales required. - 3.
-Is it technically acceptable?
+- 1. Does the solution provide the required volume of capacity in the right location?
+If a solution can't provide sufficient capacity by itself, we will consider whether it can in combination with another solution. - 2.
+Is the solution technically acceptable?
 Does it comply with technical standards and statutory limits?
-For example, a solution may provide sufficient thermal capacity, but if it causes voltage levels to exceed statutory limits then it is not an acceptable solution. - 4.
-What is the whole life cost of the solution?
+For example, a solution may provide sufficient capacity, but it would not be an acceptable solution if it causes voltage levels to exceed statutory limits or material risks to supply reliability. - What is the whole life cost of the solution?
 Here we consider both the upfront capital cost (capex) and the ongoing operational cost (opex).
+The Common Evaluation Methodology Tool can also consider optionality value. - 4.
+What is the solution's environmental impact?
+Here we consider the solution's impact on network losses, noise, visual impact, and carbon footprint.